 Go directly to the highest dividend yielding ETFs

-An International Securities Identification Number (ISIN) uniquely identifies a security.
+What is an ISIN?An International Securities Identification Number (ISIN) uniquely identifies a security.
 Its structure is defined in ISO 6166.
 Securities for which ISINs are issued include bonds, commercial paper, equities and warrants.
 The ISIN code is a 12-character alpha-numerical code that does not contain information characterizing financial instruments but serves for uniform identification of a security at trading and settlement.

 Securities with which ISINs can be used include debt securities, shares, options, derivatives and futures.
 The ISIN identifies the security, not the exchange (if any) on which it trades; it is not a ticker symbol.